-(a) has no relationship with the Manager, its related corporations, its substantial shareholders, MPACT's substantial unitholders (being unitholders who have interests in voting units with 5% or more of the total votes attached to all voting units) or the Manager's officers that could

-- interfere, or be reasonably perceived to interfere, with the exercise of his or her independent business judgement in the best interests of MPACT; - (b) is independent from the management and any business relationship with the Manager and MPACT, every substantial shareholder of the Manager and every substantial unitholder of MPACT; - (c) is not a substantial shareholder of the Manager or a substantial unitholder of MPACT; - (d) is not employed and has not been employed by the Manager or MPACT or their related corporations in the current or any of the past three financial years; - (e) does not have an immediate family member who is employed or has been employed by the Manager or MPACT or their related corporations in the current or any of the past three financial years and whose remuneration is or was determined by the Board and/or NRC; and - (f) and has not served on the Board for a continuous period of nine years or longer.

-For FY22/23, each of the Independent Directors had carried out an assessment on whether there were any relationships or circumstances which may impact his or her independent status.
+- (a) has no relationship with the Manager, its related corporations, its substantial shareholders, MPACT's substantial unitholders (being unitholders who have interests in voting units with 5% or more of the total votes attached to all voting units) or the Manager's officers that could interfere, or be reasonably perceived to interfere, with the exercise of his or her independent business judgement in the best interests of MPACT; - (b) is independent from the management and any business relationship with the Manager and MPACT, every substantial shareholder of the Manager and every substantial unitholder of MPACT; - (c) is not a substantial shareholder of the Manager or a substantial unitholder of MPACT; - (d) is not employed and has not been employed by the Manager or MPACT or their related corporations in the current or any of the past three financial years; - (e) does not have an immediate family member who is employed or has been employed by the Manager or MPACT or their related corporations in the current or any of the past three financial years and whose remuneration is or was determined by the Board and/or NRC; and out an assessment on whether there were any relationships or circumstances which may impact his or her independent status.
 Accordingly, each of the Independent Directors had either made a negative declaration or disclosed such relationships or circumstances as applicable.
 The declarations or disclosures made by each Independent Director had been reviewed by the NRC.